Skip to main content

 Why use {{key_name}} instead of a placeholder chip

 The key difference is how the value is handled.
-With a placeholder chip, the property value is treated as plain text.
+A placeholder chip treats the property value as plain text.
+An inline placeholder resolves the value directly, which can preserve formatting or make dynamic URLs work correctly.

 Space properties for content automation

-Space properties can also be used in content automation rules to show or hide content automatically during Space creation.
+Space Properties can also be used in content automation rules to show or hide content during Space creation.

 You can apply automation rules to pages, blocks, and block items.
-Depending on the property type, available operators may differ.
+The available operators depend on the property type.

 For multi-select properties, common rule types include: